LmaoLover/LmaoBot/README.md

 This library uses `asyncio` and has many advantages over the old version, but requires working in async style.

-### About ch.py

-The old version is `bot.py` which uses an updated version of ch.py: [TheClonerx/ch.py](https://github.com/TheClonerx/ch.py)

-This library has issues with reconnecting when kicked from the chatango servers, and cannot handle messages in parallel.

 ### Python exceptions

 Every error in python will crash your bot and you can't always tell what errors will happen.
 Use try/except blocks to log errors instead of crashing.